Approximate Bayesian Computation sequential Monte Carlo via random forests

-The accuracy and efficiency of ABC in practice depend on several factors.
-First, it requires a distance function to compare observed and simulated data.
+The accuracy and efficiency of ABC in practice depends on several factors.
+First, one requires a distance function to compare observed and simulated data.
 The metric is typically weighted so that different statistics contribute equally \citep{prangle2017adapting}.
 However, an equally important consideration is the relevance of each statistic, defined as the amount of information that it carries toward identifying the underlying parameters.
 Optimizing these two criteria can be challenging \citep{jung2011choice}.
 Second, ABC requires a tolerance threshold to decide whether proposed parameters are accepted or rejected.
-The tolerance $\epsilon$ poses a trade-off between the computational efficiency, which increases with higher $\epsilon$, and accuracy, which improves as $\epsilon$ decreases, of the empirical posterior distributions.
+The tolerance $\epsilon$ poses a trade-off between the computational efficiency, which increases with higher $\epsilon$, and accuracy of the empirical posterior distributions, which improves as $\epsilon$ decreases.
 Choosing $\epsilon$ depends on the specific model, statistic choices and distance function, and it may require intuition or experimentation \citep{jung2011choice}.
 Finally, and most importantly, ABC's results depend on the choice of summary statistics.
-The approximated posterior distribution is only guaranteed to converge to the likelihood-based distribution for small $\epsilon$ if the statistics are sufficient.
+The approximated posterior distribution is only guaranteed to converge to the likelihood-based distribution as $\epsilon \to 0$ if the statistics are sufficient.
 For complex models, it is not always possible or realistic to find low-dimensional sufficient statistics \citep[Chapter 5]{sisson2018handbook}.
 This can sometimes be remedied by inclusion of many distinct statistics.
 However, the posterior estimation may become distorted if the selected statistics are noisy or uninformative.
 These factors in combination mean that optimizing the performance of ABC in practice can be challenging and require extensive experimentation.

 Recent studies have shown that random forests (RF), a powerful non-parametric regression method \citep{breiman2001random}, can be employed in the ABC context to infer posterior distributions \citep{raynal2019abc}.
 Its appeal lies in reduced dependence on user-defined hyperparameters that are essential to traditional ABC implementations, including the metric function and tolerance threshold.
 Moreover, RF has been shown to perform well even if the majority of statistics are pure noise, indicating that it is significantly more tolerant to a wider selection of statistics to represent the data \citep{raynal2019abc}.